 This course explores the myriad opportunities made possible by today's technology.
-We will concentrate on the technical foundations of MIS and focus on how to protect our businesses, our employees and customers.
+This course will concentrate on the technical foundations of MIS and focus on how to protect our businesses, our employees and customers.
 We will look into SMB and Enterprise systems, their design, sound management practices and required flexibility.

-MSM 543 Integrated Marketing Communications
+MSM 543 Integrated Marketing and Communications